Spanish–Moro conflict: Campaigns against Mindanao Moros (1888-1898)

 del Norte) about two years before.
 On June 2, while a convoy was being escorted to Camp Ulama from Momungan, 15 Moros attacked the convoy, killing 4 soldiers and wounding 2, but were driven off with loss of 8 or 10 killed.

 On the 3d Colonel Novella, with his demibrigade, made a reconnaissance.
 After much hard work in the jungle and crossing ravines, the height of Tomarmol was climbed about 10 a. m., the Moros offering slight resistance.
 In the afternoon Pimba and Panco were taken without difficulty, and the column returned to camp.
 The Spanish loss was 1 killed and 3 wounded, that of the Moros being estimated at 16 killed and many wounded.
-On June 5 Colonel Novella captured the cota of Dato Noral Kakin at Mut Pu, with a loss of 2 wouniled, the Moros retreating without much resistance.
+On June 5 Colonel Novella captured the cota of Datu Noral Kakin at Mut Pu, with a loss of 2 wounded, the Moros retreating without much resistance.
 The column returned to camp.

 In June Blanco left Parrado in command of the operations in Mindanao, returning to Manila on the 19th.

-On June 9 a band of 500 Moros attacked the troops working on the road near Pantar; 41 Moros were killed and about 50 wounded.
+On June 9, a band of 500 Moros attacked the troops working on the road near Pantar; 41 Moros were killed and about 50 wounded.
 June 26 the sick in hospital at Iligan numbered 147, of whom 46 were Spaniards and 101 natives; malarial fever and dysentery prevailing among the former and ulcers and intestinal catarrh prevailing among the latter.
 On July 9, 400 Moros from various rancherias. commanded by Juarna Mamasa Balabagan, of Maguindanao, attacked a road-working force under Captain Salazar, who was killed, as were also several of his men.
-After a hard fight the Moros were repulsed with a loss of 26 killed, 14 mortally and 46 others were wounded, among the latter being 5 datos and a pandita (priest).
+After a hard fight the Moros were repulsed with a loss of 26 killed, 14 mortally and 46 others were wounded, among the latter being 5 datus and a pandita (priest).

-On July 24 the advance arrived near the lake of Calanganan(Pantar Lanao del Norte), where more than 1,000 Moros under the Dato Amani Pac Pac and the sultans of Maciu, Ramain, and Tugaya had assembled.
+On July 24 the advance arrived near the lake of Calanganan(Pantar Lanao del Norte), where more than 1,000 Moros under the Datu Amani Pac Pac and the sultans of Maciu, Ramain, and Tugaya had assembled.
 Here the Spaniards were attacked by more than 500 Moros, ambushed on each side of the road, and driven back in some confusion.
 A reenforcement of 200 arrived at this moment; an advance was ordered and the Moros were driven back, the Spanish loss being 2 killed and 9 wounded, while that of the Moros was reported as about 250 killed and 300 arms left on the field.

 In September the Sultan Rumani, the reputed ruler of 18 towns on the lake, visited the Spanish commander at Ulama, to indicate his desire for peace with Spain.
 In October the work of building the suspension bridge across the Agus was begun.